 Failure to meet the 2010 NECs

-Preliminary data for 2014 shows that ten countries breached at least one emission ceiling, compared to twelve countries in 2012.
+Preliminary data for 2015 shows that eleven countries breached at least one emission ceiling, compared to twelve countries in 2012.
 The most commonly breached ceilings were those for NOx and NH3, with six member states exceeding their limits.

-Emission ceilings for NMVOCs were breached by four countries (Denmark, Germany, Ireland and Luxembourg).
+Emission ceilings for NMVOCs were breached by five countries (Denmark, Germany, Hungary, Ireland and Luxembourg).
 For the fifth year in a row, all member states met their SO2 limits.

-Several countries have persistent problems meeting their national emission limits – for example, Austria, Belgium, France, Germany, Ireland and Luxembourg have breached their NOx ceilings for five consecutive years, and Austria, Denmark, Finland, Germany, Netherlands and Spain have all breached their NH3 ceilings for five years running (2010–14).
-Germany was the only country that exceeded three of the four emission ceilings, while Austria, Denmark, Ireland and Luxembourg exceeded two ceilings in 2014.
+Several countries have persistent problems meeting their national emission limits – for example, Austria, Belgium, France, Germany, Ireland and Luxembourg have breached their NOx ceilings for six consecutive years, and Austria, Denmark, Finland, Germany, Spain and Sweden have all breached their NH3 ceilings for six years running (2010–15).
+Germany was the only country that exceeded three of the four emission ceilings, while Austria, Denmark, Ireland and Luxembourg exceeded two ceilings in 2015.

 Table 1: EU countries’ emissions compared to the national emission ceilings of the NEC directive for 2010 and 2011.

 |Member state||NOx % above/below ceiling||NMVOC % above/below ceiling||SO2 % above/below ceiling||